kevinbazira/algori-image-and-video-slider-lite/README.md

 See more details here [Premium Plugin features](http://www.kevinbazira.com/blog/article/algori-image-and-video-slider-pro-for-wordpress-gutenberg)

 # Changelog

+= 1.0.3 - May 09 2019 =
+* Added dynamic video mime type detection for video slides
+* Added message with video download link in case browser doesn't support the HTML5 video tag
+* Added Spinner to show loading is in progress instead of blank slider

 = 1.0.2 - May 04 2019 =
 * Fixed media type verification bug on upload